samathaluca/cloud9-ticketsales/README.md

 **The customer goals**
 The users will be fans of the who or potential fans.
-* As a potential fan I want to be reassured that the band is still relevant today.
+* As a potential fan, I want to be reassured that the band is still relevant today.
 I need to know that the band is not jaded, tired and lacklustre.
 * The first sign I would look for would be outdated information.
 I will be looking for recent information.
 * As an older fan, I would like to see pictures to reminisce about the youthful thrill of the times and enjoy memories but if I have older, slower hardware and internet speed, immediacy would be important.